Terror (1978 film): Comparison to other films

 Ian Cooper, author of Frightmares: A History of British Horror Cinema, considers Terror to be Warren's best film but also his most derivative, noting the influence of Suspiria.
-He adds that Warren replaces Argento's "Gothic fairytale setting" of southern Germany with the "much less romantic" English district of Barnes in London.
+He adds that Warren replaces Argento's "Gothic fairytale setting" of southern Germany with the "much less romantic" Barnes in London.
 Comparing Terror to Argento's work, Adam Locks observes that both Warren and Argento favour the "spectacle of violence and death" over narrative coherence.
-In Terror, the latter is undermined by the editing of scenes such as Ann's arrival at a railway station and her subsequent walk through a park: according to Locks, the sudden jump from one location to the other causes the narrative to "proceed quickly and disjointedly, as in a dream" – an effect that he calls a "classic Argento moment".
+In Terror, the latter is undermined by the editing of scenes such as Ann's arrival at a railway station and her subsequent walk through a park: according to Locks, the sudden jump from one location to the other causes the narrative to "proceed quickly and disjointedly, as in a dream."
+He considers this effect a "classic Argento moment".

-Kim Newman argues that while the film contains a number of "Argentoisms", such as the bizarre death of Philip, other scenes, like the false stalking of Suzy by the mechanic, are merely "hoary clichés".
-Nigel Burrell of Flesh and Blood regards the sequence with the mechanic as one of the film's low points, calling it "protracted and silly".
-Fenton argues that influence from other films is also evident, believing the woodland chase leading up to Carol's murder to be inspired by The Texas Chain Saw Massacre (1974).
+Kim Newman argues that while the film contains "Argentoisms" such as the bizarre death of Philip, other scenes, like the false stalking of Suzy, are "hoary clichés".
+Nigel Burrell of Flesh and Blood views the sequence with the mechanic as a low point, calling it "protracted and silly".
+Fenton argues that the influence of other films is also evident, believing the woodland chase before Carol's murder to be inspired by The Texas Chain Saw Massacre (1974).
 He compares Philip's decapitation to a similar scene in Argento's later film Inferno, suggesting that this was a case of Argento being inspired by Warren.

 Warren himself admitted to being heavily influenced by others' work.
 According to Mark Fraser of website Top 10 Films: "Terror's storyline was initially concocted by Les and Moira Young, its plot's logistics essentially originated from a 'grand list' of all the scenes [Warren] wanted to lift from other horror works.
 This was then passed on to screen writer David McGillivray, whose unenviable brief was to cobble something together, incorporating all of these plagiarised ideas, into a coherent narrative."